-- Robot not docked correctly on base
+- Robot not docked correctly on the base

-- Debris clog in robot evacuation port
+- Debris clog in the robot's evacuation port

 Problem Description